Marketing disclosure: I may receive a fee if you use products and services linked on this page.

-- Extra bags, boxes, coolers, etc. If you buy equipment to make shopping or delivery easier, it’s potentially deductible.
+- Extra bags, boxes, coolers, etc. If you buy gadgets or equipment to make shopping or delivery easier, it’s potentially deductible.
 For these items, you really want it to be something you use only for business and never for any personal uses.
 You can try for a partial deduction if you also use it for personal reasons, but the IRS could get picky and deny it.

 Do you qualify for the 20% QBI deduction?